TeamDynamix/tdx-quickstart-integrations/README.md

 ## Contributing content

 We encourage you to contribute to this quickstart repo!
-Please check out the [Contributing Guide](../master/CONTRIBUTING.md) for guidelines about how to proceed.
+Please check out the [Contributing Guide](../master/CONTRIBUTING.md) for guidelines about how to proceed and our contributor Code of Conduct.

 ## Links to other content ##